ossf/community/project-scorecard/README.md

 See the [Contributing](CONTRIBUTING.md) documentation for guidance on how to contribute to the project.

+## adding a scorecard check

 ### Adding a Scorecard Check

 If you'd like to add a check, please see guidance [here](checks/write.md).

+## connect with the scorecard community

 ### Connect with the Scorecard Community